GeotrekCE/Geotrek-admin/docs/import-data/development.rst

         * ``type`` to specify the Geotrek type for imported objects
         * See the `geotrek/trekking/parsers.py/ <https://github.com/GeotrekCE/Geotrek-admin/blob/master/geotrek/trekking/parsers.py/>`_  file for details about parsers

-        The parsed objects will be those contained in the ``settings.SPATIAL_EXTENT`` bounding box.
         You can duplicate the class to import different types of points of interest.
 In that case, each class must have a unique name and provider label.

     .. md-tab-item:: Districts

-        To import districts from OpenStreetMap, edit the ``var/conf/parsers.py`` file with the following content:
+        To import districts from OpenStreetMap, define a subclass of ``geotrek.tourism.parsers.OpenStreetMapDistrictParser`` in your ``var/conf/parsers.py`` file with the following content:

         ::

-            from geotrek.zoning.parsers import OpenStreetMapDistrictParser

             class DistrictParser(OpenStreetMapDistrictParser):
                 provider = "OpenStreetMap"